 CONTROVERSIAL FOURTH WALL BREAKS

 Be bold.
 Make a statement.
+Be controversial.

 This is especially true if your film infrequently breaks the fourth wall.